Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Is Double Jaw Surgery Worth It?

-Patient satisfaction rates are generally high, with many reporting life-changing improvements:
+Patient satisfaction rates are generally high (85-95%), with many reporting life-changing improvements.

 Commonly Reported Benefits

-- Dramatically improved sleep: Reduced sleep apnea, better rest quality
+- Dramatically improved sleep: Reduced or eliminated sleep apnea

 - Enhanced breathing: Easier nasal breathing, reduced mouth breathing